 The map service is the way that you make maps available over the internet or your intranet.
 You'll make the map in ArcGIS Pro, publish the map as a service to your ArcGIS Server site.
 Map services or individual layers within map services can be added to web applications, ArcGIS Pro, ArcGIS Online, and other client applications as a map image layer or a feature layer, respectively.
 A map service added as a map image layer is drawn on the server side, whereas an individual layer within a map service added as a feature layer is drawn on the client side.

-A map service makes maps, features, and attribute data available inside many types of client applications.
+A map service makes maps, features, and attribute data available inside many types of client applications and can expose different levels of capabilities.
+When a map service is hosted on an ArcGIS Server site, it exposes additional functionality, such as dynamic drawing, query, and search.
+With ArcGIS Server, further web services may be available through the map service root URL that allow network analysis, vector feature editing, and so forth.
 One common use of a map service is to show business data on top of basemap tiles from ArcGIS Online, Bing Maps, or Google Maps.
 Many other ways to use a map service are described in Common reasons for using map services.

 When you've created a map in ArcGIS Pro and are ready to share it, right-click the ArcGIS Server that you'll publish to in the Catalog pane, and choose Publish > Map Service.
 The items on the Select Map dialog box can help you get started sharing your map as a service.
 See Publish a service for full instructions.

 Server-side drawing of map services provides the following advantages:

 - Use advanced cartography that ArcGIS Pro supports.

 - Configure advanced map labeling provided by the Maplex Label Engine.

 - Work with additional layer types such as raster and TIN layers.

 - Improved security as server-side drawing only returns images and not data.